Barrett Real Estate | 2701 E Insight Way #150, Chandler, AZ 85286 | Equal Housing Opportunity

 Property Tax Savings: The Part That's Actually True

 Arizona's effective property tax rate is among the lowest in the country.
 If you're coming from a high-tax state, the savings are substantial — potentially $4,000 to $6,000 per year on a $400K home.
-If you're coming from a low-tax state, the difference is negligible.
+If you're coming from the Pacific Northwest, the property tax story is different — but the income tax story might surprise you.

 Property Tax Savings by Origin State